stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 Note that the handle to the newly created instance is returned in the `PointerByReference` object which maps to a native `VkInstance*` return-by-reference type.

-The `check()` method wraps the API call and validates the result code:
+The `check()` method wraps an API call and validates the result code:

 ```java
 public interface VulkanLibrary {